xuankimtran/docs-1/pages/katalon-studio/docs/fixtures-listeners.md

 	</tbody>
 </table>

-### Activate setUp and tearDown
+### Activate setUp and tearDown in a test suite

 In the test suite editor, switch to the **Script** tab to view the setUp and tearDown methods template.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/test-listeners-test-hooks/setup-teardown-template.png" alt="script view of test suite" width="100%">

-By default, the **SetUp** and **TearDown** methods are not triggered even if they match with provided trigger condition as shown in the below code sample.
+By default, the setUp and tearDown methods are not triggered even if they match with provided trigger condition as shown in the below code sample:

 ``` groovy
 /**